JaanaKaaree/esra/DEPLOYMENT.md

 ## Manual Deployment

-You can trigger deployment manually:
+You can trigger deployment manually with two options:

+### Option 1: Changed Files Only (Default)
+- Deploys only files that have been modified since the last commit
+- Faster and more efficient for regular updates

+### Option 2: Full Deployment
+- Deploys the entire `output/` directory
+- Useful for initial setup, major updates, or when you want to ensure everything is synced
+- Uses `--delete` flag to remove any files in S3 that don't exist in your local output folder

+**Steps to run manually:**
 1. Go to **Actions** tab in GitHub
 2. Select **Deploy to S3 and CloudFront** workflow
 3. Click **Run workflow**
-4. Select branch and click **Run workflow**
+4. Select branch and choose deployment mode:
+   - **changed**: Deploy only changed files
+   - **full**: Deploy entire output directory
+5. Click **Run workflow**

 ## Troubleshooting